1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Python/Python.md

 bisect.bisect_left(a, x, lo=0, hi=len(a), *, key=None)
 ```

 -   Locate the insertion point for `x` in `a` to maintain sorted order.
-- The parameters `lo` and `hi` may be used to specify a subset of the list which should be considered;
-by default the entire list is used.
+-   The parameters `lo` and `hi` may be used to specify a subset of the list which should be considered; by default, the entire list is used.
-If `x` is already present in `a`, the insertion point will be before (to the left of) any existing entries.
+- If `x` is already present in `a`, the insertion point will be before (to the left of) any existing entries.
-The return value is suitable for use as the first parameter to `list.insert()` assuming that `a` is already sorted.
+- The return value is suitable for use as the first parameter to `list.insert()` assuming that `a` is already sorted.
-The returned insertion point `ip` partitions the array `a` into two slices such that
-`all(elem < x for elem in a[lo : ip])` is true for the left slice and `all(elem >= x for elem in a[ip : hi])` is true for the right slice.
+- The returned insertion point `ip` partitions the array `a` into two slices such that `all(elem < x for elem in a[lo : ip])` is true for the left slice and `all(elem >= x for elem in a[ip : hi])` is true for the right slice.
-`key` specifies a [key function](https://docs.python.org/3/glossary.html#term-key-function) of one argument that is used to extract
-a comparison key from each element in the array.
+- `key` specifies a [key function](https://docs.python.org/3/glossary.html#term-key-function) of one argument that is used to extract a comparison key from each element in the array.
 To support searching complex records, the key function is not applied to the `x` value.
     If `key` is `None`, the elements are compared directly and no key function is called.

 ```python
 bisect.bisect_right(a, x, lo=0, hi=len(a), *, key=None)